Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 While many owners believe that their cat is fat because of the pouch, others may miss the signs of obesity because of it.
 The extra skin and fat can hide the other signs of obesity, such as a fat layer on the ribs and flanks.

-Obesity has a lot of negatives for cats.
-On its own, obesity can limit a cat’s movement and impact its quality of life.
+Obesity can limit a cat’s movement and impact their quality of life.
 At its worst, obesity can exacerbate several disorders and health conditions, such as arthritis, diabetes, and heart health.

-The primordial pouch can hide the early signs of weight gain, so it’s important to observe the rest of the cat’s body condition to determine if it’s overweight, underweight, or ideal.
+The primordial pouch can hide the early signs of weight gain, so it is important to examine the rest of the cat’s body condition to determine if they’re overweight, underweight, or ideal.
 Be sure to ask your vet about your cat’s body condition and appropriate feeding to avoid obesity.

 Ragdoll cats are not unique in the primordial pouch – all cats have a pouch, though its prominence can vary by breed.
 Due to their size, Ragdoll cats may have more noticeable pouches, so monitor their weight and ensure they’re healthy and happy.